-Wrought Iron is low carbon steel (less than .08 Carbon) and is basically called worked iron.
+Wrought Iron is low carbon steel (less than .08 Carbon) and is called worked iron.
 Wrought Iron was historically used for many applications before steel was invented.
-Unlike cast Iron, wrought Iron can be fabricated without breaking when bending into railing.
+Unlike cast iron, wrought iron can be fabricated without breaking when bending into a railing.
 Wrought Iron has been used for hundreds of years in the western world.
-Wrought Iron is smelted using the bloomeries method using iron ore with small amount of carbon.
-Cast iron or Pig iron has a higher amount of carbon than wrought Iron.
-Wrought iron stared to be used as opposed to bronze in Asia in the 2nd century, Wrought Iron was used to create tools , and weapons.
-Today wrought iron is primarily used for the fabrication of guard rails, fences, hand rails, and oriental iron work.
-Wrought Iron was first manufactured in the United States in Virginia in about the 1500’s near the James River.
+Wrought Iron is smelted using the bloomeries method using iron ore with a small amount of carbon.
+Cast iron or Pig iron has more carbon than wrought Iron.
+Wrought iron started to be used as opposed to bronze in Asia in the 2nd century, Wrought Iron was used to create tools and weapons.
+Today wrought iron is primarily used to fabricate guard rails, fences, handrails, and oriental ironwork.
+Wrought Iron was first manufactured in the United States in Virginia in about the 1500s near the James River.

-Wrought Iron is smelted and used for the production of residual and commercial tubing, molded caps and punch rail.
-This wrought Iron is easily fabricated into a strong safety guard rail for retaining walls, egress walkouts,hand rail, and guard railing.
+Wrought Iron is smelted and used to produce residual and commercial tubing, molded caps, and punch rail.
+This wrought Iron is easily fabricated into a strong safety guard rail for retaining walls, egress walkouts, handrail, and guard railing.